Martin20150405/Pano360/README.en.md

 >I promise to reply every single message (not in time maybe).
 Sorry for my poor english.

 * Open an issue
+* Send an E-mail to martin20150405@163.com (Not frequently visited)
 * If you found this project helpful, star is highly welcomed.
+Also, let's improve this project together.